quangphung205/robot_simulation/iteration1/docs/bugreport.md

 #### Name: Quang Phung

-1. When an obstacle touches a robot, segmentation fault occurs
-2. The robot sometimes has a weird motion when touching a base
+1. The robot sometimes has a weird motion when touching a base
-3.
+2. When an obstacle touches an entity, in stead of backing up in an arc, it will back up straight for 2 seconds, then turns its head 45 degrees and goes straight to avoid the obstacle.